 Unlike its physical counterpart, an online store doesn’t have the luxury of seeing who its customers are and their habits up close and personal.
 Basically, an e-seller is unbeknown to a great deal of information about its visitors and customers.
-This is where analytics ecommerce steps in.
-It can vastly improve the effectiveness of the entire business operation, ranging from the marketing aspect to optimizing stores for better conversions and sales to understanding the audience.
+This is where analytics e-commerce steps in.
+It can vastly improve the effectiveness of the entire business operation, ranging from the marketing aspect to optimising stores for better conversions and sales to understanding the audience.

 What to track?

 The short answer would be everything.
 If that seems opposite to what we’ve just said about concentrating your effort, you need to look at it from a different angle.
 Namely, your purchase funnel.
 In an ideal scenario, your target audience will go through a step-by-step funnel until they reach and make the last step - purchase off your online store.
 However, a certain percentage of your prospective customers will drop out of the funnel at each step of the way.
 Knowing how many of your customers are leaving without a purchase and at which point, allows you to focus your attention on where it needs to be.

 Tracking your marketing campaigns manually provides a better segmentation and avoids all the traffic being registered into one group.
 You can do this is by adding UTM tags (small pieces of text) to links that drive traffic to your online property.
 That way, you can get a quantifiable measure of the impact of your marketing efforts.
 HubSpot has a great tutorial on how to create UTM parameters.

 Analyse different data sets